Medicine Overview of Levenue Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
 Levenue 750 mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 Levenue 750 mg Tablet is antiepileptic medication.
 It works by attaching to specific sites (SV2A) on the surfaces of nerve cells.
-This suppresses the abnormal and excessive activity of the nerve cells in the brain and prevents the abnormal spread of electrical signals that can cause seizures.
+This suppresses the abnormal activity of the nerve cells in the brain and prevents the spread of electrical signals that cause seizures.

 In Depth Information on Levenue Tablet